 Zeolite type: tribomechanically activated clinoptilolite

-Observation over several days.
+- Observation over several days.

 Result:

-Zeolite was just as effective as the standard treatment.
+- Zeolite was just as effective as the standard treatment.

-No side effects, very well tolerated .
+- No side effects, very good tolerability.

-Result: Zeolite was just as effective as standard medical treatment with saline solution.
+Result: Zeolite was just as effective as a standard medical treatment with saline solution.
 It was well tolerated, showed no side effects – and under the microscope, there were even indications of an activated immune response that can support healing.

 Therefore, zeolite could represent a promising, cost-effective wound treatment that promotes the healing process."